CircuitMusicLabs/petra/README.md

 # grainlabs
 A Max Package for experiments in granular synthesis.
-More info follows soon.
+More information follows soon.